kaspernj/genderize_io_rb/README.md

 # GenderizeIoRb

-Start by adding it to your Gemfile:
+Start by adding it to your Gemfile and bundle it:
 ```ruby
 gem 'genderize_io_rb'
 ```